archivematica/Issues/.github/ISSUE_TEMPLATE/bug-report-template.md

 ---
 **For Artefactual use:**
-Please make sure these steps are taken before moving this issue from Review to Verified in Waffle:
+Please make sure these steps are taken before moving this issue from Review to Done:

 - All PRs related to this issue are properly linked 👍
 - All PRs related to this issue have been merged 👍